miladrahmat/Minitalk/README.md

 ./server
 Server PID: 131743
 ```
-The servers PID is the first argument to `client`, the third argument is the message:
+The servers PID is the first argument to `client`, the second argument is the message:
 ```
 ./client 131743 "Hello World"
 ```